watchthehit/btfree/documentation/ColorSystemMigration.md

    - ✅ Confirmed all components use standard color properties
    - ⬜ Review remaining specialized components in other files

-3. **Documentation**
+3. ✅ **Documentation**
+   - ✅ Updated DeveloperGuide.md with modern `BFColors` code examples
+   - ✅ Removed references to deprecated `BFTheme` system in documentation
+   - ✅ Added examples of gradient and opacity usage with `BFColors`
-   - ⬜ Update all code examples in documentation to use `BFColors`
+   - ✅ Updated migration status in developer documentation
-   - ⬜ Create component styling guide with examples
+   - ⬜ Create comprehensive styling guide with color usage examples

 ### Migration Approach